AdaRoseCannon/progressive-web-apps-talk/index.md

 This will make your site robust on poor wireless networks, e.g. conferences or whilst roaming and speed up access to Cached content.

+The service worker is only available over https because it's so powerful.
+On http a malicious third-party could change your site and cache it forever

 > ```
                 +-------------------------------------------------+